phoenixframework/phoenix/guides/introduction/up_and_running.md

 The database for Hello.Repo has been created
 ```

-In case the database could not be created, see the guides for the [`mix ecto.create`](mix_tasks.html#mix-ecto-create) for general troubleshooting.
+In case the database could not be created, see [our Ecto section on Mix tasks](ecto.html#mix-tasks) or run `mix help ecto.create`.

-> Note: if this is the first time you are running this command, Phoenix may also ask to install Rebar.
-Go ahead with the installation as Rebar is used to build Erlang packages.

 And finally, we'll start the Phoenix server: